Ryuutei/wgwg/source/snes/finalfight.rst

     ^, for subsubsections
     ", for paragraphs

-.. index:: Beat them all,
+.. index:: Beat Them All,

 Final Fight
 ===========